williammoran/expiringlink/README.md

 ### 2. Have a special store for link URLs

 Pros:
-* Almost as simple as #1, but no danger of link expiring before it can be used
+* No danger of link expiring
+  before it can be used

 Cons: